opendaylight/gnmi/docs/user-guide.rst

 *Note: The RESTCONF and NETCONF features should be installed automatically as dependencies.*

-**Bruno Collection:**
+**Bruno/Postman collection:**
 A ready-to-use API collection is available in the ``bruno-collection.json`` file.
-You can import this file directly into the Bruno API client to execute the requests described below.
+You can import this file directly into the Bruno/Postman API client to execute the requests described below.

 Start gNMI device simulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^